More pages in this section

 The annual boat and helicopter surveys asses the condition and species of more than 25,000 hectares of seagrass meadows in the Townsville region and track changes over time.

-• The overall condition of seagrass in Cleveland Bay was ’Good’ in 2022.
+- The overall condition of seagrass in Cleveland Bay was ’Satisfactory’ in 2023.

-• Green sea turtles, dugongs and their feeding trails were observed in seagrass meadows throughout 2022, indicating “high use of the area by herbivorous marine megafauna”.
+- Green sea turtles and their feeding trails in seagrass meadows were observed during field surveys, indicating a high use of the area by herbivorous marine megafauna.

 The Dry Tropics Partnership for Healthy Waters has recently developed a StoryMap on the seagrasses of Cleveland Bay.

-Launched in 2019, the Townsville Dry Tropics Partnership for Healthy Waters is an initiative made up of stakeholders from community, industry, education, science and government organisations.
+Launched in 2019, the Healthy Waters Partnership for the Dry Tropics is an initiative made up of stakeholders from community, industry, education, science and government organisations.
 The Partnership produces an annual, independent regional report card on the status of our region’s waterways and associated habitats, as well as the social and economic benefits our waterways and Reef provides to the Townsville community.

-Hosted by Townsville City Council, the Dry Tropics Partnership for Healthy Waters is funded by the Australian and Queensland Governments and collaborating partners, including the Port of Townsville.
+Hosted by Port of Townsville, the Healthy Waters Partnership for the Dry Tropics is funded by the Australian and Queensland Governments and collaborating partners.
 The Partnership is independently chaired and supported by a management committee and two staff who oversee day-to-day operations.

 The Report Card focusses on the health of the Townsville region’s freshwater, estuary and coastal waters that lead to the outer Greater Barrier Reef.
 The catchment area covers a land area of about 134,000km2 and 12,000km2 of sea area.
 It includes the greater Townsville area and extends north to Crystal Creek and south to Crocodile Creek (near Cape Cleveland).
 The marine area includes Cleveland Bay and Halifax Bay, Magnetic Island, the Palm Island Group, and offshore to the outer boundary of the Great Barrier Reef Marine Park.